-The brilliantly colourful fishermen’s houses on the seafront are the iconic image of the old town of Villajoyosa (known locally as La Vila Joiosa).
+The brilliantly colourful fishermen’s houses on the seafront are the iconic image of the old town of Villajoyosa (La Vila Joiosa in Valenciano or La Vila for short).
 Take a stroll through the narrow streets and pretty squares to sample the atmosphere of the ‘casco antiguo‘ and absorb a little of its history.

 Start exploring down by the beach on Carrer Arsenal.
 The name comes from the time when they built warships at a shipyard near the river mouth.